iiPythonx/xpp/docs/documents/packages.md

 To import a file from the x++ project, the path must contain the `.xpp` extension.
 The interpreter will then attempt to find the file from the current working directory.
 If one is not found, an error is thrown.

-Currently, the [standard library](../standardLibrary.md) is built into the x++ interpreter.
+Currently, the [standard library](../stdlib.md) is built into the x++ interpreter.
 You can install more packages from GitHub.

 ---

-Last Updated: April 9th, 2023 by iiPython
+Last Updated: March 9th, 2024 by iiPython

 [↑ Go To Top](#x--documents--packages)